-For the price It looks really stylish and there’s some nice touches – the decals and stipes on the front fork and seat stays are reflective which will improve visibility at night.
+For the price It looks stylish and there are some nice touches – the decals and stripes on the front fork and seat stays are reflective which will improve visibility at night.

 All in all my first impressions of the Pure Flux One are positive and this is reflected in customer reviews.
 For the £1099 price tag, it’s great value for money.
-I’ll try and get hold of one to test sometime in the near future.
+I’ll try and get hold of one to test sometime shortly.

 Buy the Pure Flux One from Pure Electric